 2. If the disappeared person is found alive, the search may be considered as completed only when the person is again under the protection of the law; such protection must also be guaranteed if the disappeared person is found deprived of his or her liberty in a legal detention facility.

-3. If the disappeared person is found dead, the search shall be considered as completed when his or her remains have been fully identified and handed over to his or her family members or relatives in a dignified manner.
+3. If the disappeared person is found dead, the search shall be considered as completed when his or her remains have been fully identified in a scientifically reliable manner and the family or legitimate representative informed accordingly and handed over to the bereaved in a dignified manner.
 When the identification of remains is partial, any decision to discontinue the search to locate and identify the missing remains should take into account the actual chances of identifying more remains and the needs expressed by the family members in the context of their cultural norms concerning funerals.
 Any decision to continue the search requires the prior and informed consent of the family members.

 4. If the disappeared person is not found, but there is credible evidence beyond a reasonable doubt of his or her fate or whereabouts, the search may be ended when it is not physically possible to recover the person or his or her remains and once all obtainable information has been exhaustively analysed and all possible scenarios investigated.
 This decision requires the prior and informed consent of the family members or relatives of the disappeared person.
 A witness statement, uncorroborated accounts or an affidavit cannot be viewed as sufficient proof of death for ending the search.